jacklukem/Montereyfixes/README.md

 ```

 ```
-Note from CMD+S that works and it's writable from a snapshot booting:
+Other notes from CMD+S that work and volumes are writable from a snapshot booting:

-"mount -P 1" mounts the APFS Preboot Volume
+"mount -P 1" (mounts the APFS Preboot Volume)
-"mount -P 2" mounts the APFS Data Volume
+"mount -P 2" (mounts the APFS Data Volume)
-"mount -vat nonfs" not sure but I found that on BigSur
+"mount -vat nonfs" (verbose all non filesystem types, not sure I found that on BigSur)
 ```

 ![Monterey autologinfix](https://github.com/jacklukem/Montereyfixes/raw/main/setupautologinfix/Monterey%20autologinfix.jpeg)